-Potential Name Change
+Name Change

-The Company has scheduled a Special Meeting of Stockholders on June 6, 2022, to approve the reincorporation of the Company in Texas and the change of the Company's name to "Alset Inc." Should stockholders approve the new name, we believe that such new name will more fully reflect its current business model.
+During a Special Meeting of Stockholders on June 6, 2022, the stockholders approved the reincorporation of the Company in Texas and the change of the Company's name to "Alset Inc." The management believes that such new name will more fully reflect its current business model.